runekaagaard/snowscript/README.rst

 Roadmap
 +++++++

-The current status as of May 13th, 2012 is that a lot of things really works, but there is still some way to go before the first release can be done:
+The current status as of May 13th, 2012 is that the basics work.
+There are several things I want to fix before a first release candidate though:

 Todo
 ====